 The Committee annually reviews the performance and compensation of the Chief Executive Officer based on the assessment of his past performance and its expectation of his future contributions to the Company's performance.
-Richard M. Haddrill has served as the Company's Chief Executive Officer since October 1999.
-For the fiscal year ending December 31, 2003, Mr. Haddrill's compensation plan included an annual base salary of
+During 2004, Richard M. Haddrill served as the Company's Chief Executive Officer until June 30, 2004.
+On July 1, 2004, Peter F. Sinisgalli became the Company's Chief Executive Officer.

-\$357,305 and a bonus of \$471,810 based on certain financial criteria of the Company.
+For the fiscal year ending December 31, 2004, Mr. Haddrill's compensation for the six months he served as Chief Executive Officer included a salary of \$210,006 and a bonus of \$271,275 based on certain financial criteria of the Company.
 The Committee believes the compensation paid to Mr. Haddrill was reasonable.